tutek1/DTLabs/07_Animation&Physics/lab07.md

 ## Theory: Skeletal Animations
 Duration: hh:mm:ss

 In this section I would like to tell you the theory behind **Skeletal Animations**, how they work, and how they are created.
 We will look at the process of creating a proper **Rig** for our player model.
-Feel free to look over this section if you are interested or you can skip it and comeback later, if some part of **Skeletal Animation** is unclear.
+Feel free to look over this section if you are interested, or you can skip it and comeback later, if some part of **Skeletal Animation** is unclear.

 **Skeletal Animation** is a technique of using connected **bones** to simulate movement and bend vertices of the model in natural ways. **Animations** are then created by only moving the bones of the model, since the vertices follow the bones.

 ### Step 1: Skeleton
 First, the bones of the model need to be created and connected.
 The skeleton does not need to the match all the real joints and bones that the model has.
-For example here you can see the **Skeleton** of our player model, which only has one bone for the whole right arm, since I do not want bend it in the animations:
+For example here you can see the **Skeleton** of our player model, which only has one bone for the whole right arm, since I do not want the elbow to bend in any of the animations:

 ![](img/PlayerBones.png)

 The bones work in the same way as the nodes in a **hierarchy**.
 By transforming the parent bone all the child bones are also transformed in the same way.
-An example can be seen in the gif below, where rotating the `LegBone` also rotates the `FootBone`.
+An example can be seen in the GIF below, where rotating the `LegBone` also rotates the `FootBone`.

 ### Step 2: Weight Painting
 Next, you need to define, which vertices react to, which bones of the model and how strongly they react to them.
 This is done with the process of **Weight Painting**, where you automatically or manually paint each vertex ranging from **blue** (no influence) to **red** (maximum influence) for each bone.